michalgierkowski/study-notes/computer-science/week-1/number-systems.md

 - images
 - audio
 - programs
-Must be converted into binary so the processor can handle it.
+Must be converted into binary so the processor can understand and handle it.

-Denary:
+## Denary:
 - Base-10 (0-9)
-- Standard number system
+- Standard number system (What us humans use daily)
+- Counting from right to left when assigning positions

 Why is denary used?
 Denary is used in daily usages to count, measure and perform calculations such as: